hotwired/turbo-site/docs/handbook/06_building.md

 }
 ```

 Stimulus connects and disconnects these controllers and their associated event handlers whenever the document changes using the [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) API.
-As a result, it handles Turbo Drive page changes the same way it handles any other type of DOM update.
+As a result, it handles Turbo Drive page changes, Turbo Frames navigation, and Turbo Streams messages the same way it handles any other type of DOM update.

 ## Making Transformations Idempotent